A Tight Lower Bound for Non-coherent Index Erasure: General Adversary Method

+Note that the ability to restrict $T$ and $\Gamma$ to be $G$-invariant carries over from Theorem~\ref{thm:adv} to Corollary~\ref{cor:adv}.
+The ability to restrict $T$ will be paramount in our proof (see Section~\ref{sec:AdvToKrein}).
+On the other hand, the ability to restrict $\Gamma$ is optional.
+Namely, Corollary~\ref{cor:adv} provides an adversary bound regardless of what restrictions one imposes on $\Gamma$, yet for too strict restrictions this bound would not be optimal.

-For \textsc{Index Erasure}, it is convenient to think of every black-box function $f\in\Dom$ as a $n$-partial permutation over the set of symbols $[m]$.
-As observed in \cite{AMRR11}, the set of $|\Dom| \times |\Dom|$ matrices indexed by $\Dom$ that are $(S_n \times S_m)$-invariant under the aforementioned action (\ref{eq:WreathAction}) afford a \emph{commutative matrix algebra}.
-In particular, it is the Bose--Mesner algebra of a symmetric association scheme defined over partial permutations, which we formally define in Section~\ref{sec:assoc}.
+As observed in \cite{AMRR11}, the set of $|\Dom| \times |\Dom|$ matrices indexed by $\Dom$ that are $(S_n \times S_m)$-invariant under the aforementioned action (\ref{eq:WreathAction}) afford a commutative matrix algebra.
+In particular, it is the Bose--Mesner algebra of a symmetric association scheme defined over injections, which we formally define in Section~\ref{sec:assoc}.
+Before we define this association scheme, some results from the representation theory of the symmetric group are needed, which we overview in the next section.